-Chapter 7, A Basic Flight Simulator Tutorial, tells you a lot about the basics of flying in general, fitted with many examples on how things actually look like in FlightGear.
+Chapter 7, A Basic Flight Simulator Tutorial, provides a tutorial on the basics of flying, illustrated with many examples on how things actually look in FlightGear.

 Chapter 8, A Cross Country Flight Tutorial, describes a simple cross-country flight in the San Fransisco area that can be run with the default installation.